 - Sewing Machine

-Step 2: Cut the fabric around your tank top, allowing 1/4 inch seam allowance around the edge of your top.
+Step 2: Cut around your tank top, keeping 1/4 inch seam allowance around the edge of your top.
 Since you folded your fabric in half, you will have two pieces cut. :) After I cut out the main shape of my tank top, I folded my fabric in half and placed half of the collar interface along the fold.
 I did this so both the front and the back of my interface were the same.

 Step 3: You will want to fold the arm holes of your tank top in twice so you have a nice finished edge.
 I pressed my arm holes with an iron to get a nice clean finish, then I placed a pin in it to make sewing easier.
 You will repeat this step on both of your arm holes.